Statistical structure of concave compositions: The limiting graphical representation of a concave composition

 We now construct the graphical representation of a concave composition by adapting the setup of \cite{MR2915644}.
+Our first pass at the construction will be heuristic but we will then follow it up with a formal proof.
 The graph of $(\lambda^-,c,\lambda^+)$ is constructed by first drawing the central part $c$ as a step function that is centered at the origin.
 Next, we draw simple functions which represent the graphs of $\lambda^-$ and $\lambda^+$ to the left and right of $c$, respectively.
 The resulting picture should always look like a stepwise approximation to a convex function.
 See Figure \ref{ConcaveCompositionEx} for an example.

 It is useful to define the ``tick marks" at which the concave composition increases in $y$ value.
 Classically this would just be $x_{\lambda}(y)$, but our right partition, $\lambda^+$, must be flipped.
 Furthermore, both the partitions $\lambda^-$ and $\lambda^+$ are shifted by half a unit.
 The resulting ``tick marks" are